zsofi-gagyi/dockerExercises/README.md

 <h3>Multiple containers</h3>

 The "producer" app at localhost:8001 counts the visitors arriving at the site, and notifies the "consumer" app about them, which shows these logs at localhost:8000.
-Both run in linux containers, and communicate over HTTP.
+Both run in linux containers, and communicate with each other over HTTP.

 On <strong>Docker Hub</strong>, it's <a href=https://cloud.docker.com/repository/docker/gagyizsofi/multiple_containers>here</a>.

 They can be run with Docker Compose, using <a href=https://github.com/zsofi-gagyi/dockerExercises/blob/master/MultipleContainers/docker-compose.yaml>this YAML file</a>.

+<h3>Multiple containers with RabbitMQ</h3>

+The "producer" app at localhost:8001 counts the visitors arriving at the site, and notifies about them the RabbitMQ instance, which in turn forwards this information to the "consumer" app.
+The consumer's logs can be seen at localhost:8000.
+All components run in linux containers, and the C# components communicate with the RabbitMQ module using the RabbitMQ.Client NuGet package.

+On <strong>Docker Hub</strong>, it's <a href=https://cloud.docker.com/repository/registry-1.docker.io/gagyizsofi/two_containers_with_rabbit>here</a>.

+They can be run with Docker Compose, using <a href=https://github.com/zsofi-gagyi/dockerExercises/blob/master/WithRabbitMQ/docker-compose.yaml>this YAML file</a>.